Discover more from The Living Dark

 The object Sehnsucht points toward is simply the memory of our own infinite being, as intuited within the dreamworld of projected ego identity and the perception of duality.

-In a different vein, this impossible object of longing is what fairly maddens Peter Schaeffer’s Salieri in Amadeus when he reads Mozart’s handwritten scores and sees an “absolute, inimitable beauty” staring out at him from “the cage of those meticulous ink strokes.”
+In a different vein, this same longing for a beauty, fulfillment, or revelation that hovers tantalizingly beyond the threshold of direct apprehension is what fairly maddens Peter Schaeffer’s Salieri in Amadeus when he reads Mozart’s handwritten scores and encounters an “absolute, inimitable beauty” staring out at him from “the cage of those meticulous ink strokes.”

 Rupert Spira is one contemporary nondual teacher who has been particularly incisive on this point.
-He notes that your longing always points outward toward something, some object to grasp, when in fact you who are the source of the longing are actually its real object.
+He notes that our longing always feels like it points outward toward something to obtain, some object or experience that we feel we don’t have and want to grasp, when in fact you who are the source of the longing are actually its real object.
 You, in your ultimate, absolute identity as the Self, are the very thing you long for.
-The sense of transcendent yearning is simply a result, an accompaniment, a manifestation, of the emanation or reduction of absolute God-identity to ego consciousness.
+The sense of transcendent yearning is simply a result, an accompaniment, a manifestation, of the emanation or reduction of your absolute God-identity to ego consciousness.

-The upshot of the whole thing may be phrased as a question, not to be taken rhetorically, but to be explored existentially by observing the workings of our own minds and selves: How dramatically different would life be if, instead of living in search of fulfillment of our desires, we consciously started from fulfillment and lived outward from there, with actions flowing from a preexisting paradise?
+The upshot of the whole thing can be phrased as a question, which is not to be taken rhetorically, but to be explored existentially by observing the workings of our own minds and selves: How dramatically different would life be if, instead of living in search of the fulfillment of our desires, we consciously started from the ultimate fulfillment and lived outward from there, with our sense of ourselves and our world, and of the appearance and actions of both, flowing from a preexisting paradise?

 C. S. Lewis, The Weight of Glory and Other Addresses (New York: HarperOne, 2001), 29–30.